Solar-powered desalination unit

-A solar-powered desalination unit produces potable water from saline water through direct or indirect methods of desalination powered by sunlight.
-Solar energy is the most promising renewable energy source due to its ability to drive the more popular thermal desalination systems directly through solar collectors and to drive physical and chemical desalination systems indirectly through photovoltaic cells.
+A solar-powered desalination unit produces potable water from saline water through direct or indirect methods of desalination powered by solar engery.

-Direct solar desalination produces distillate directly in the solar collector.
-An example would be a solar still which traps the Sun's energy to obtain freshwater through the process of evaporation and condensation.
+Direct solar desalination, such as a solar sill, produces distillate directly in the solar collector.
+The device traps the sun's energy to obtain freshwater through the process of evaporation and condensation.
 Indirect solar desalination incorporates solar energy collection systems with conventional desalination systems such as multi-stage flash distillation, multiple effect evaporation, freeze separation or reverse osmosis to produce freshwater.